 3.7.2.
 Spinlock using CAS.
-More usefully, an efficient spinlock can be implemented directly in ClightTSO using CAS, where CAS(p,v_new,v_old) either atomically replaces the value at pointer p with v_new, and evaluates to true, if the previous value was v_old, or otherwise evaluates to false; in either case it flushes the local store buffer.
+More usefully, an efficient spinlock can be implemented directly in ClightTSO using CAS, where CAS(p,v_new,v_old) either atomically replaces the value at pointer p with v_new , and evaluates to true, if the previous value was v_old , or otherwise evaluates to false; in either case it flushes the local store buffer.
 Any integer variable can be used to represent the state of the spinlock, with lock and unlock as follows:

 '''

 void lock(int mutex)

 { while (CAS(mutex, 1, 0))

 while (mutex); }

 void unlock(int mutex)

 { mutex = 0; }

 '''

-The generated assembler mimics the optimised implementation of Linux spinlocks mentioned in $\S 1$.
-As shown by Owens [Owens 2010], the memory update performed by unlock does not need to flush the x86-TSO store buffer.
+The generated assembler mimics the optimised implementation of Linux spinlocks mentioned in Section 1.
+As shown by Owens [Owe10], the memory update performed by unlock does not need to be synchronising on x86-TSO.